mathieubrd/ami-factory/README.md

 The pipeline is automatically deployed using CloudFormation.
 It uses the following AWS services:
 - CloudFormation (deploys all the resources).
-- CodeBuild (builds the set of compliance rules and remediation scripts).
+- CodeBuild (builds the set of compliance rules, remediation scripts, and build the hardened AMI using Packer).
 - CodePipeline (provides the automation pipeline).
-- Lambda (run EC2 instances, executes scripts, builds AMI, etc.).

 ## Deployment on AWS
 Before deploying the stack, a S3 bucket that will store the packaged template.